vim-jp / vimdoc-en / ft_hare

 // ...

 g:hare_indent_case.
-Valid values include 01, and 2.
+The possible values are 0, 1, and 2.

 COMPILER SUPPORT compiler-hare

-Otherwise, hare build will be used.
+Otherwise, "hare build" will be used.

 g:hare_makeprg_params